 “We cannot push and shove on the playground, even when we are frustrated.
 What can we do with our frustration?
 Can we stomp our feet?
 Wave our arms?
 Throw away our angry ball?
 Let’s take a break together over here until we feel better.”

-Sometimes Acknowledge, Connect, and Teach will happen in quick succession.
+Sometimes Acknowledge, Connect, and Teach will happen almost simultaneously.